Filters Filters — Do Sand Pool Filters Need Cleaning? Complete Maintenance Guide

 1. Perform initial backwash - Follow the regular backwashing steps above to remove loose debris first.

-2. Turn off pump and set valve to "CLOSED" or "WINTERIZE" - This prevents water flow during the cleaning process.
+2. Turn off pump - This prevents water flow during the cleaning process.

 3. Remove the drain plug - Located at the bottom of the filter tank to drain remaining water.

-4. Open the filter tank - Unscrew the tank collar or remove clamp band, depending on your filter model (Pentair, Hayward, Jandy designs vary).
+4. Open the filter tank - Unscrew the clamp ring or remove clamp band, depending on your filter model (Pentair, Hayward, Jandy designs vary).

-5. Inspect the sand level - Sand should be 2/3 full in the tank.
+5. Inspect the sand level - Sand should be 2/3 up the tank height.
 If sand level is low or you see channeling, you may need to add or replace sand.

 6. Remove the multiport valve and standpipe assembly - Lift carefully to avoid damaging the laterals at the bottom.